shivamujawame/AIW-Infra-Migration/Labfiles/Onboard-Windows-Servers-to-Azure-Arc.md

-# HOL 3: Exercise 1: Run workloads anywhere with Azure cloud services.
+# Lab 01: Onboard Windows Servers to Azure Arc

 In this HOL you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.